Moshe-BBD/WebLevelUp/README.md

 To install the necessary dependencies, navigate to '.../WebLevelUp' and type::
     yarn install-dependencies

-To run login O Auth, navigate to '.../WebLevelUp' and type:
+To run login Oauth, navigate to '.../WebLevelUp' and type:
     yarn run dev